 How Can I Learn to Apply CET?Cognitive Enhancement Therapy: The Training Manual by Professor Gerard E. Hogarty, M.S.W. and Dr. Deborah P. Greenwald, Ph.D. and their accompanying CD-ROM that provides participant handouts, are now available!
 The Manual describes, step-by-step, each of the 45 social cognitive group sessions and the 16 graduated, computer assisted exercises in neurocognitive training.

-The CET manual can be purchased by completing the printable CET Manual Order Form, and sending check or money order for $50.00 plus $4.50 shipping and handling (within the USA or Canada) payable to CET Training, LLC to:
+The CET manual can be purchased by completing the printable CET Manual Order Form, and sending check or money order for $50.00 plus $4.50 shipping and handling (within the USA) payable to CET Training, LLC to:

 P.O.
 Box 11522